How to Have More Time

 Successful people make it into this last category because they control their time on purpose.
 They are proactive instead of reactive, and they manage their time and commitments instead of their time and commitments managing them.
 They are the most successful because they maximize their limited time by efficiently filling it with things that they decide are important, and by not letting themselves become maxed out with no room to spare.
 They intentionally leave room in their schedule for new options and new possibilities to enter.

 Make no mistake, this doesn’t happen by accident.
 Every decision this type of person makes is strategic.
 Every time they say yes to a commitment or no to an invitation, it’s intentional.

 If you want to be successful at managing your time, you have to begin by operating like a successful person.
 Carefully chose what fills your time and what defines your version of busy.
 Then cut some activities out that aren’t as important.
 This is easier said than done, but when you do it, you will actually begin to feel like you have more time.

 Ultimately, successful people manage their time on purpose and with intentionality.
 Because at the end of the day, when time is the only thing you can’t get more of, it’s the most valuable thing you’ve got.

 If you have your own side business or even an idea for one, I have an event specifically designed for you!
-We’ll learn from an amazing lineup of expert speakers who will give you a ton of inspiration and know-how.
+At Business Boutique, you’ll learn from an amazing lineup of expert speakers who will give you a ton of inspiration and know-how.
 Together, we’ll work through the struggles and doubts you face and put a plan behind your passion.
-Join us at Business Boutique, November 4-5, in Nashville.
+Join us at Business Boutique, November 2-4, in Nashville.